pascal-fb-martin/houseportal/README.md

 where host is a host name or IP address, time is the system time when the message was formatted (see time(2)), port is a number in the range 1..65535 and each path item is an URI's absolute path (which must start with '/').

-The "/portal" path name is reserved for houseportal's own status.
+The "/portal" path name is reserved for HousePortal's own status.

 If the host is missing, HousePortal uses the host name of the local machine.